Key’s FT lifts Virginia past Notre Dame, 50-49, in OT

 Notre Dame: The Fighting Irish’s winning streak coming in came at a good time, putting them in position to contend for an NCAA Tournament berth.
 It also came against teams they needed to beat in Wake Forest, Georgia Tech, Pittsburgh and on the road at Clemson, all below .500 in league play.

 Virginia: Virginia has reached 30 points in the first half just once in its last six games with 30 at Louisville on Saturday.
-Entering the second half against the Irish, the Cavaliers had scored as many as 30 just three times in their last 11 halves
+Through the last six, the Cavaliers have scored as many as 30 in a half just three times in their last 12 chances.

 UP NEXT